NouranAbdelaziz/KLayout_Support_for_Sky130A/LVS/README.md

 * Only NMOS and PMOS devices are supported in this LVS script
 * Currently working on supporting short resistors
 * If a spice file was provided, then there is no need to simplify the netlist using the function "netlist.simplify".
 * If a spice file was provided, all transistor devices must begin with an "M" not an "X".
-This can be done using [this]() simple python script.
+This can be done using [this](https://github.com/NouranAbdelaziz/KLayout_Support_for_Sky130A/blob/main/LVS/update_spice.py) simple python script.
-* If a cdl file was provided, the lines which begins "+" signs are not readable so they must be removed.
-This can be done using [this]() simple python script.
+* If a cdl file was provided, the lines which begins "+" are not readable so they must be removed.
+This can be done using [this](https://github.com/NouranAbdelaziz/KLayout_Support_for_Sky130A/blob/main/LVS/update_cdl.py) simple python script.
-* If a cdl file was provided, the simplification (device combining) of the Klayout netlist is not always right.
+* If a cdl file was provided, the simplification (device combining) of the Klayout netlist is not always done correctly.
 That is why it is better to use spice file.